 IFRS 9 requires the recognition of impairment loss on financial assets using the expected credit loss model.
 The expected credit loss allowance is required for financial assets measured at amortized cost, financial assets mandatorily measured at FVTOCI, certain lease receivables, contract assets within the scope of IFRS 15 "Revenue from Contracts with Customers," and certain written loan commitments and financial guarantee contracts.
 A loss allowance for the 12-month expected credit losses is required for a financial asset if its credit risk has not increased significantly since initial recognition.
-A loss allowance for full lifetime expected credit losses is required for a financial communication for a financial asset is required for a financial asset for the tracts and financial asset if the expected credit losses is required for a financial communication.
+A loss allowance for full lifetime expected credit losses is required for a financial asset if its credit risk has increased significantly since initial recognition.
+However, a loss allowance for full lifetime expected credit losses is required for certain trade receivables that do not constitute a financing transaction.